 The future of AI in customer service

 What is true today about the capabilities (or lack of them) will probably not be true next year.
-We will not see AI-only support any time soon, but the AI-augmenting-humans model is here to stay.
+ChatGPT might not be able to accurately provide direct customer support any time soon, but the AI-augmenting-humans model is here to stay.

 When considering your own usage of AI, keep these points in mind.